Economic Impact of Cancer

 - About 10% of children in the United States had no health insurance coverage in 2012.

 And according to Cancer Facts & Figures 2014, “Uninsured patients and those from ethnic minorities are substantially more likely to be diagnosed with cancer at a later stage, when treatment can be more extensive and more costly.”
 In fact, this leads not only to higher medical costs, but also poorer outcomes and higher cancer death rates.

-This year, about 585,720 US residents are expected to die of cancer – that’s nearly 1,600 people a day.
+This year, about 585,720 US residents are expected to die of cancer – that’s more than 1,600 people a day.
 Cancer is the second most common cause of death in the United States, exceeded only by heart disease.
 Cancer accounts for nearly 1 out of every 4 deaths in the United States.

 Contact your American Cancer Society any time, day or night, for cancer information and support.
 Call us at 1-800-227-2345 or visit www.cancer.org.